-- i. fixed terms or periods of lease without any right of termination by parties save in the case of specific or identified events (such as damage by fire, compulsory acquisition of the real estate by authorities or redevelopment of the building); - ii. rents and service charge payable on a periodic basis; - iii. a security deposit to secure performance by the lessees; - iv. insurance required to be taken up and maintained by tenants; - v. covenants, conditions and restrictions on the use of the leased premises; - vi. restriction against assignment, subletting, underletting or parting with possession of the premises; - vii. right of lessors to terminate the leases in the case of certain events (such as default on the part of the lessees, winding up or bankruptcy); - viii. rights of renewal (which often include a mechanism for the revision of rent).
+(i) fixed terms or periods of lease without any right of termination by parties save in the case of specific or identified events (such as damage by fire, compulsory acquisition of the real estate by authorities or redevelopment of the building);

+(ii) rents and service charge payable on a periodic basis;

+(iii) a security deposit to secure performance by the lessees;

+(iv) insurance required to be taken up and maintained by tenants;

+(v) covenants, conditions and restrictions on the use of the leased premises;

+(vi) restriction against assignment, subletting, underletting or parting with possession of the premises;

+(vii) right of lessors to terminate the leases in the case of certain events (such as default on the part of the lessees, winding up or bankruptcy);

+(viii) rights of renewal (which often include a mechanism for the revision of rent).

-There are no regulatory controls on terms of commercial leases although a Code of Conduct for Leasing of Retail Premises in Singapore (COC) which sets out specific terms for lease of retail premises, is applicable.
-The COC sets out guidelines to provide guidance to landlords and tenants for leasing of specific qualifying retail premises.
-The Fair Tenancy Pro Tem Committee has recommended to the Singapore Government to make compliance with the COC mandatory.
-At this juncture, the COC is not mandatory although many major landlords have adopted the COC in their retail leases.
+There are currently no regulatory controls on terms of commercial leases although there is an industry led Code of Conduct for Leasing of Retail Premises in Singapore (Code) which sets out specific terms (save for permitted deviations) for the lease of qualifying retail premises.
+This Code took effect in June 2021 and has been voluntarily adopted by both government landlords and some major private sector landlords.
+However, the Lease Agreements for Retail Premises Bill has been passed on 3 August 2023 would make it mandatory for qualifying retail leases to be compliant with the Code.
+This legislation is expected to take effect in February 2024.